steemit/steem-uri-spec/README.md

 To sign for an account setup with multiple authorities a central service can act as a transaction facilitator using the `nb` (no_broadcast) option.

-In the following scenario the account `foo` is setup with an active authority that has three account auths belonging to `bob`, `alice` and `picard`, the weights are setup so that two of those three accounts.
+In the following scenario the account `foo` is setup with an active authority that has three account auths belonging to `bob`, `alice` and `picard`, the weights are setup so that two of those three accounts needs to sign.

 `bob` wants to transfer `150.000 STEEM` from the `foo` account to himself so he submits an operation to the signing service: